 Words from parents we have supported

 “Having someone visit me regularly once a week to listen to me and hold my hand was amazing.
 Looking back to last October when I contacted Home-Start I was at rock bottom and couldn’t see any way out.
 Through the support of my volunteer, I was able to achieve the things highlighted.
-When my son is in full-time school, I would love to be a volunteer.”
+When my son is in full-time school, I would love to be a local volunteer.”

 “I’ll start with my lovely volunteer.
 She has been a ray of sunshine in my life, and the support I get from her is invaluable.
 I cannot express enough how seeing her once a week has brought confidence to my life, and for my son too.”

 “Thank you so much for arranging for my volunteer to me to help with my son.
 She is fabulous and a huge help.
 It has made such a difference to us.
 She is kindly doing two sessions a week and my son is definitely getting used to her and was generous enough to give her a cuddle yesterday!
 She has been a ray of sunshine in my life.”

 “I really can’t tell you what a difference it makes.
 It means I can now get to playgroups and other things that I couldn’t do with two non-walking children.
 The volunteer helps with both children and helps me get them togged up and into the buggy.
 It is so nice having her help so that my son isn’t missing out on things.
 She is very supportive of him and very encouraging and understanding of his difficulties.”

 Words from family support visitors and health workers

 “Without Home Start’s vital emotional and practical support the family would have been at risk.
 They have allowed them to remain together and improved outcomes.”

 “Mum used to stay at home and wouldn’t talk to anyone; it was boring and she felt stressed.
 It was good that the volunteer came in every week – she helped a lot.
 She attended the daughter’s speech and language therapy appointments every week, helped her on the bus, held her hand when walking along the road.
 The daughter loves her!”